-Answer: Yes, with Stellar Phoenix Mailbox Exchange Recovery software, you can easily repair your exchange database file (.edb), which has been grown over 16 GB and thus become corrupt.
+Answer: Yes, with Stellar Repair for Exchange software, you can easily repair your exchange database file (.edb), which has been grown over 16 GB and thus become corrupt.
 The software is able to recover your mailboxes from severely corrupt .edb files, irrespective of its size.

 Answer: Yes, Software Supports MS Exchange Server 2016 for recovery.